 - Theory test practice 1

 - Theory test practice 3

 - Theory test practice 4

 - Theory test practice 5

 Online theory test

 Practise online theory test and you will pass the official theory test easier.
 Try our free theory test and see similar questions as in the official theory test.
 Theory test online includes also two parts, multiple questions and hazard perception (coming fall 2015) This online theory test also works with any smart phone.

 Practise road signs for UK theory test.
 Our road signs test includes about 600 different road sings.

-Driving Theory test fee is £31.00 (£25.00 from october 2014) which also includes the cost of the Hazard perception test.
+Driving Theory test fee is currently £25.00 which also includes the cost of the Hazard perception test.
 DVLA stands for Driver and Vehicle Licensing Agency.
 Remember that unofficial websites may charge more so be aware when you book your theory test.
 Also note that you have to pay the full amount again if you want to retake the theory test.

 - Practical test fee at weekdays £62 (and weekends £75).